vercel/little-date/README.md

   separator: "-", // Overwrite the default separator.
 E.g. from "Jan 1 - 12" to "Jan 1 to 12"
 });
 ```

+## Customization

+To keep things simple, there is minimal customization offered by `little-date`.

+For more extensive customization beyond the provided options, it's recommended to copy the implementation from [`src/format-date-range.ts`](https://github.com/vercel/little-date/blob/main/src/format-date-range.ts) into your own repository.
+This allows you to modify the formatting logic to precisely fit your needs.

 ## Contribute